 Jyoti Watters, PhD

-Position title: Professor of Pharmacology, Department of Comparative Biosciences
+Position title: Professor of Pharmacology and Chair, Department of Comparative Biosciences

 2015 Linden Drive

 The overall goal of my research program is to investigate how early life events reprogram resident brain macrophages (microglia), and consequently impact brain function and neural disease progression later in life.
 In a rodent model of maternal sleep apnea during late pregnancy (which is increasingly prevalent in pregnant women) we find that offspring have severe cognitive and social deficits reminiscent of autism spectrum disorder, as well as impairments in motor neuroplasticity that is necessary for proper respiratory system function.
 Importantly, these deficits only occur in male offspring; the females are protected.
 We are currently investigating how microglia contribute to these neural impairments, and how the reprogrammed microglial transcriptome may be controlled by epigenetic gene regulatory processes (e.g. histone demethylation and microRNAs) that are initiated in utero.
 Endocrine and developmental mechanisms underlying these sexually dimorphic offspring neural consequences are also under investigation.
 We use molecular, cellular, pharmacologic and whole animal behavioral approaches to investigate these questions.
 This research has implications for understanding individual susceptibility to disease later in life, and identifies biochemical and molecular pathways that may be therapeutic targets.